dannymuchoki/RecordsMaster/readme.md

 # RecordsMaster
-**RecordsMaster** is a simple CRUD (Create, Read, Update, Delete) application made in .NET for a records room at my place of work.
+**RecordsMaster** is a simple CRUD (Create, Read, Update, Delete) application made in .NET (dotnet) for a records room at my place of work.
 It replaces an Access database.

+[dotnet](https://dotnet.microsoft.com/en-us/) is sort of like [Flask](https://flask.palletsprojects.com/en/stable/), except made by Microsoft.
+Instead of Python, you use C#.

 I made RecordsMaster because I could not find anything on the market that met the records room's needs.
 I made the code public so that others who have similar challenges can reuse it for their purposes.
-Go ahead and fork it.
+This is partially a learning experience for me, and the best way to learn is to just go for it.

 # Before anything rename 'appsettings-prod.json' to 'appsettings.json'
 0. Rename 'appsettings-prod.json' filename to 'appsettings.json' - this is a template appsettings file.
-1. Modify the default admin and user parameters in the 'UserSeedData' key in appsettings.
+1. Modify the default admin and user email addresses in the 'UserSeedData' key in appsettings.
 2. Add the email boxes you'd like to use in appsettings.
 2. The default admin user in appsettings under the "AdminEmail" key is referenced the UserRoles.cshtml view.
 This is done to avoid accidental self-nerfing the admin user.
 This user will see "this user's permissions cannot be modified".
 3. You will need to enter a SMTP server in appsettings for email to work.
+SMTP uses MailKit.

-## Appsettings holds most of the configurations you need to change.
+# Appsettings holds most of the configurations you need to change.
 You can use it to set up the admin users, mailboxes, how many pages the List view should have, and the database credentials.

+.NET supports having a Production appsettings (appsettings.Production.json) and a Development appsettings (appsettings.Development.json).
+I didn't do that here because the only environmental difference in RecordsMaster is the database.

 # Rename 'original_data_template.csv' to 'file.csv' if you want to populate the table at initial migration.
-0. I **highly recommend** populating the data at initial migration when you have a lot of data.
+RecordsMaster will populate your database at first run with whatever data you put in file.csv.
 If you include which user's email address has a record checked out at initial migration, RecordsMaster will create a user and associate the record with them.

 This user will need to reset their password to get access to their account.
 See the original_data_template.csv file's 'CheckedOutTo' column.

-1. Otherwise, the seeded data in Program.cs will populate the table.
+Otherwise, the seeded data in Program.cs will populate the table.
+You can use the upload template to add more record items.

 # Set the development environment to Production or Development
-0. You can do this in launchsettings.json, or in the web.config
+0. You can do this in launchsettings.json (for local development), or in the web.config (for production servers).

-## In Development mode:
+# In Development mode:
 Migrations will create the SQLite database with the admin user, a test user, and the seeded information.

-# SQLite (development)
-## SQLite migration
+Migrations in Development:

 > dotnet ef migrations add MyChange --context SqliteAppDbContext

+You need the --context flag because .NET doesn't read environment variables when checking the database context (i.e. it needs you to explicitly say which database to use).
+The SQLite and SQL contexts each have context factory classes in the 'Data' directory.

+.NET **does** read environment variables when loading or running the app in Program.cs though.
+Why am I spending all this time talking about obscure database issues?

-In .NET, SQLite and SQL have subtle differences, ergo the two different AppDbContext in the Data directory.
+In .NET, SQLite and SQL have subtle differences at migration, ergo the two different AppDbContexts in the Data directory.
 This lesson was annoying to learn.
-The migrations will be in a subdirectory of 'Migrations' called 'SQLite'
+In Development, the migrations will be in a subdirectory of 'Migrations' called 'SQLite'

 If in Development, make sure to uncomment this in RecordsMaster.csjproj.